nmidzic20/WindowsFormApp/README.md

-A simple Windows Form desktop application created for Software Development course.
+A simple Windows Form desktop application created for the first laboratory exercise in the course Software Development.

 # Laboratory Exercise Task